Homay0118/DDL_demo/README.md

 Usage:

-* Download stereo pairs from http://vision.middlebury.edu/stereo/data/ for training and test
+* Download stereo pairs from http://vision.middlebury.edu/stereo/data/ for training and test and change the data paths if necessary

 * Dictionary Learning in the folder "training"
  - folders "all15","first8","last7" are used to save the corresponding training samples and learned dictionaries.